SmartDataAnalytics/RdfProcessingToolkit/docs/getting-started/build.md

 ## JVM Options

 Since Java 17, RPT requires a set of `--add-opens` declarations in order for all of its various aspects to function correctly.
 These declarations are shown below.
-RPT's package builds (such as `.deb`, `.rpm`, `docker`) already include these declarations.
-However, when you build the jar bundle yourself, you need to add those declarations to the launcher.
+RPT's package builds (such as `uberjar`, `.deb`, `.rpm`, `docker`) already include these declarations.
+However, when creating custom bundles of the code, you need to be aware that these declarations are needed for correct functioning of all of RPT's aspects.

 ```bash
 #!/bin/sh